GuillaumeBchd/GitHubDownloader/README.md

                         branch to download the file/directory from -t TOKEN, --token TOKEN
-                        token to use to download the file/directory -u USER, --user USER  user to use to download the file/directory -p PASSWORD, --password PASSWORD
+                        token to use to download the file/directory
-                        password to use to download the file/directory
 ```

 ## Warnings